albertocavallo/MLDL/README.md

-# Project-WasteSemSeg
+# Resource Constraint Recyclable Waste Segmentation
-This repository is a starter-code setup for Resource Constraint Recyclable Waste Segmentation project.
-It provides the code base for training ENet on the ReSort dataset for binary class segmentation.
+This repository include the setup for Resource Constraint Recyclable Waste Segmentation.
+It provides the codes for training ENet, BiSeNet and ICNet on the ReSort dataset for binary and instance class segmentation.

 ## Usage